humanexponent/interviews/full-stack-task/README.md

 Use the quiz data and display quiz title, questions and answers in front end (inside `Test` component).
 Don't forget to include the submit button and the back button as well.

 After user clicks "Submit Answers" we'd like you to send a request to backend that fetches user feedback.
 The request should include user score (expressed as a single number).
 In order to calculate this score you need to sum up all of the values assigned to each answer object.
-For example, if user gave the following answers to a test: "Disagree", "Strongly disagree" & "Agree", his score would be 4, because 1 + 0 + 3 = 4.
+For example, if user gave the following answers to 3 test questions: "Disagree", "Strongly disagree" & "Agree", according to answer objects his score would be 4, because values for those answers sum up to 4, like so: 1 + 0 + 3 = 4.
 (Note that the actual tests have more than 3 questions.
 This is only an example.)

 The endpoint fetching feedback data is `api/tests/feedback/:id` and should include a `score` field in its body.
 Make the request within a new saga (which you can define inside the `sagas` folder).
 Example post request using axios would look like this:
 `axios.post("/api/tests/feedback/1", {score: 5})`